Training & Technical Assistance

 MCEDV offers training, consultation, and technical assistance to statewide and multi-regional entities seeking to improve their domestic abuse responses.
 We also support the work of our members, who provide these same services in their local communities.

-From general education and awareness-building around the issue to highly specialized policy development and focused problem-solving, we work to foster a coordinated community response to domestic abuse—one that promotes both safety for victims and accountability for abusers.
+From general education and awareness-building around the issue to highly specialized policy development and focused problem-solving, we work to foster a coordinated community response to domestic abuse—one that promotes both safety for victims and accountability for people who abuse.

-We provide training for a variety of audiences, including:
+MCEDV’s Training Institute serves a variety of statewide audiences, including:

 - Medical professionals